jladan/traxis/README.md

 ## Installing and Running

-It can now be installed with pip:
+Traxis can now be installed with pip:

 ```
 pip install traxis
 # Then run the command
-runtraxis
+traxis
 ```

+After installation, traxis can be run in one of 3 ways:
+1. from the shell as a module `python -m traxis`
+2. as a standalone executable `traxis`
+3. (for backwards compatibility) using the `runtraxis` script

+### Without installation
 Or, from source without installation, on Linux, UNIX, Mac:

 ```
 tar xzvf traxis-*.tar.gz
 cd traxis
-./runtraxis
+python -m traxis
 ```

-On Windows:
+On **Windows**:

-- Extract traxis.zip
+1. Extract traxis.zip
-- Go to extracted traxis folder
+2. Go to extracted traxis folder with a command prompt
-- Execute runtraxis with Python 3
+3. execute the traxis module: `python3 -m traxis`

 ## Dependencies